hpides/alsatian/README.md

 ## Reproducibility

-- **For Reproducibility please switch to the branch `reproducibility`** and checkout the readme in the folder `reproducibility` this branch contains boiled down script to reproduce only the experiments in the paper.
+- **For Reproducibility please switch to the branch `reproducibility`** and checkout the readme in the folder `reproducibility`
+- the code in the `reproducibility` contains boiled down script to reproduce only the experiments in the paper

 ## Repository Structure